2023-09-20

 expect1.1> ^P^N^[[A^[[B

-But you can get this by wrapping expect with rlwrap:
+You can get command history to work by wrapping expect with rlwrap:

 $ rlwrap expect

-The bash example above is just for demonstration; if you want to script bash, you can write a script and run it with bash script.sh.
+The bash example above is just for demonstration; if you want to script bash, you can write a script and run it with bash script.sh, rather than spawning a bash process and interacting with it.

 $ ssh root@segfault.net